Ruby valley alternative trekking route

 - Water purification iodine drop/pills.

-· Hard and soft table drinks such as coke, fanta, mineral water, beer.
+.
+Hard and soft table drinks such as coke, fanta, mineral water, alchoholic drinks, laundry and phone bill.

 · Personal Travel insurance.

-· Tips for guide and porter.( Highly suggested ).
+· Tips for guide and porters.( Highly suggested ).

 TREKKING PERMITS AND NATIONAL PARK FEE